tymyrddin/red-crypt/source/docs/notes/aes.md

 * [AES Fault attack #2](../symmetric/fault2.md)
 * [AES PMAC forgery attack](../symmetric/pmac.md)

+## Security

+Never reuse key and IV pairs.
+Reusing a key and IV pair in CBC produces predictable output for predictable headers.
+Parts of the messages that you might be inclined not to think about at all, because they are boilerplate or contain hidden structure, will become a liability; adversaries can use predictable ciphertext to learn about your keys.
+Reusing a key and IV in counter mode is even worse.
+If and adversary happens to know the plaintext, they can recover the key.
+Cipher block chaining mode is different because a change to a single byte of ciphertext will affect all subsequent blocks.

+Keys must be drawn from good sources of randomness.
+The `random` package is a pseudo-random number generator and not even a good one at that.
+Pseudo-random generators are deterministic, generating numbers that appear random to humans, but are always the same given a known seed value.

+Gaze into padding and its attacks.
+Choose a cipher mode like AES-GCM or AEX.

 ## Resources

 * [FIPS 197 - Advanced Encryption Standard (AES)](https://repository.root-me.org/Cryptographie/Sym%C3%A9trique/EN%20-%20FIPS%20197%20-%20Advanced%20Encryption%20Standard%20(AES).pdf)